 Values:

-shrink (default value), fit, asis, fill
+shrink (default value), fit, original, fill, booklet, zoom

 Example: